PrivacySafe/3NWeb-architecture/README.md

 #### ASMail (Authenticated Secure Mail) - messaging

-ASMail (Authenticated Secure Mail) protocols is designed for messaging.
+Asynchronous messaging protocol in 3NWeb is called Authenticated Secure Mail, or ASMail for short.

 ![Information flow in ASMail](./protocols/asmail/data_flow_in_asmail.png)

-Sender only delivers messages to recipient inbox.
-Message is one or more opaque encrypted blobs.
-Server has absolutely no say in what key and cryptography is used.
-Sender is anonymous to server, but recipient knows who sender is (see [client side](./capabilities/mail/README.md)).
+ASMail server has two types of clients: (a) owners of inboxes, and (b) senders who bring messages to inboxes.

+Sender encrypts message objects to public keys known only to recipient (see [client side](./capabilities/mail/README.md)) and anonymously leaves message in recipient’s inbox.
+Recipient learns sender’s identity after decryption of a message.
+This way sender identity is always authenticated to recipient, and is unknown to server.

+There are a few technical details to ensure security, some of which are:
+ - ASMail servers don’t dictate users what encryption algorithms are used for messages, while [client sides](./capabilities/mail/README.md) encrypt, implement key rotation, etc.
+ - There is a concept of introductory keys to start messaging.
+These can be distributed out of band.
+At the same time, for less stringent cases, ASMail server lets client to publish its introductory keys, affirmed with MailerId signatures.
+ - Without established key pair sender uses an ephemeral introductory key, sticking all identity and certificate information inside of encrypted envelope of the first message for recipient to do sender verfication.
+ASMail server may only see if given message uses introductory key, or an established key pair.

+Owner of the inbox may open an event stream to be notified about new messages as soon as they are delivered.
+This provides an experience of an almost instantaneous message delivery.

-Direct delivery allows for fast turn around.
-Sender knows if message has been delivered.
-Sender may know limits before starting to send, which will help with streaming audio/video messages.
+Direct delivery allows for fast turnaround:
+ - sender knows if message has been delivered,
+ - sender may know limits before starting to send, which will help with streaming audio/video messages.

 Note, sender anonymity ensures that server can't discriminate against users of other vendors/providers.